freejstone/CONGA/docs/pages/parameters.rst

 * ``--score <string>``: Either 'tailor_score', 'xcorr_score', 'e-value' or 'hyperscore'.
 The score that will be used in the peptide-level competition and subsequent Group construction and Group-walk algorithm.
 If 'tailor_score', it is assumed the search files are derived from Tide.
 If 'xcorr_score', either Tide or Comet is assumed to be used.
 If 'e-value', Comet is assumed.
 If 'hyperscore' it is assumed the search files are derived from MS-Fragger.
 Default = 'tailor_score'.
 * ``--account_mods <T|F>``: To determine whether CONGA uses the best PSM among the equivalent classes of peptides which are equal up to variable modification, or not.
 Default = T.
-* ``--competition_window <value>``: A value (in m/z) used to cluster precursors according to their mass for subsequent selection within each cluster.
-The maximum of the left- and right- offsets used in the isolation window during tandem MS should go here.
-Default = 2.

 ------------------
 Group construction